 In addition, given that you have to do it regularly to spot trends and developments over time, it might as well be unfeasible.

 Using professional tools that daily track product detail pages of competing brands make competitive analysis more manageable and efficient.

 Moreover, monitoring tools can translate data into reports and speed up decision-making by giving you the necessary insights.
 This process is what we call competitive intelligence.

-Competitor monitoring and analytics tools uncover powerful insights for your brands and enable you to take control and stay ahead in the challenging world of eCommerce.
+Competitor monitoring and analytics tools such as SiteLucent uncover powerful insights for your brands and enable you to take control and stay ahead in the challenging world of eCommerce.